libgdx/packr/README.md

 ```

 # Minimization
+Unless you're stuck with using Java 8, it's best to create a minimized JRE using [jlink](https://docs.oracle.com/en/java/javase/11/tools/jlink.html).
+See [TestAppJreDist/testAppJreDist.gradle.kts](./TestAppJreDist/testAppJreDist.gradle.kts) for an example Gradle build script which generates JREs from downloaded JDKs.

 ## JRE

-A standard OpenJDK JRE weighs about 90 mb unpacked.
+A standard OpenJDK 8 JRE is about 91MiB unpacked.
 Packr helps you cut down on that size, thus also reducing the download size of your app.

 To minimize the JRE that is bundled with your app, you have to specify a minimization configuration file via the `minimizejre` flag you supply to Packr.
 A minimization configuration is a JSON file containing paths to files and directories within the JRE to be removed.